hknutsen/hknutsen/README.md

 - 🌱 I'm currently learning:
   - Linux
   - Ansible
-  - Go
+  - C# and .NET
 - 💡 I want to learn:
   - Python and FastAPI
   - JavaScript and Node.js
-  - PostgreSQL and SQLite
+  - PostgreSQL, SQLite and Microsoft SQL
   - Docker and Kubernetes
 - 🎓 Ask me about:
   - Git and GitHub
   - Microsoft Azure
   - Bash or PowerShell
-  - Terraform
+  - Terraform or Bicep
   - GitHub Actions
   - Visual Studio Code